MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-70.md

 ### NIC drivers

-The NDIS miniport driver model has been superseded by the NetAdapterCx NIC driver model in NDIS 6.70.
+With NDIS 6.70, the model for writing miniport drivers has been superseded by the NetAdapterCx NIC driver model.
 For more information about compiling a NIC driver with the NetAdapterCx, see [Porting NDIS miniport drivers to NetAdapter Class Extension (Compilation settings)](../netcx/porting-ndis-to-netadapter-cx.md#compilation-settings).

 ### Protocol, and filter drivers

 The WDK for Windows 10, version 1703 supports header versioning.
-Header versioning makes sure that NDIS 6.70 drivers use the appropriate NDIS 6.70 APIs at compile time.
+Header versioning makes sure that NDIS 6.70 drivers use the appropriate NDIS 6.70 data structures at compile time.

 Add the following compiler settings to the Visual Studio project for your driver: